UCDNJJ/ucdnjj.github.io/_pages/tasks.markdown

 author: BICCN
 ---

-This challenge is comprised of two phases which aim to ...
+This challenge is comprised of a single phase:

-### Phase 1: Leveraging cross-species multi-omics to build robust models of epigenetics

-Here the goal is to identify machine learning algorithms that can predict epigenetic profiles cross-species.
-Each team will train a model to predict ATAC-seq accessibility profiles from one species and we will evaluate the models ability to predict ATAC-seq accessibility on a held-out species.

-### Phase 2: Identifying functional enhancers per cell annotation
+### Identifying functional enhancers per cell annotation

-Here the goal is to define novel machine learning algorithms to predict function enhancers for individual cell types, using different modalities and species.
-The data sets provided for this task are a diverse collection of multi-omics profiles of four species that can be integrated as well as incorporated with biological priors.
+Here the goal is to define novel machine learning algorithms to predict function enhancers specific to individual cell types, using multi-modalities and species profiling of the motor cortex.
+The data sets provided for this task are a diverse collection of multi-omics profiles from four species (Human, Macaque, Marmoset and Mouse) that can be integrated as well as incorporated with biological priors.

-Teams will optimize models that provide a ranked list of genomic regions (enhancers) for each cell annotation which will be evaluated against our experimentally validated enhancers.
+Teams will optimize models that provide a ranked list of genomic regions (enhancers) for each cell annotation.
+The predictions will be evaluated against a large collection of experimentally validated enhancers.